Peippo1/marketing-analytics-pipeline/README.md

 ### 🔑 Setup Instructions

 1. Create a Google Cloud service account with Sheets API access
-2. Download the key as JSON and save it to:
+2. Convert the key JSON to TOML format and save it to:
 ```
-.streamlit/secrets/google_sheets_creds.json
+.streamlit/secrets.toml
 ```
+(You can use Streamlit's secrets management with `.streamlit/secrets.toml`)
 3. Share the target Google Sheet with the service account email
 4. Use the "Sync to Google Sheets" button in the dashboard to send scored data